django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ### Your goal (#3)

 * Ask someone on Slack for a pet ID that isn't yours.
-* Find a way to modify that pet.
+* Find a way to modify that pet (that doesn't use the admin).

 * For more hints, press '`s`'